ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 </form>
 ```

-Pretty nice, right?
+No need for `this`, or to define anything on your component class.

-To accomplish that, we'll create a modifier in `app/modifiers/autofocus.js`.
-First, install [`ember-modifier`](https://github.com/ember-modifier/ember-modifier) and then generate an `autofocus` modifier for your app:
+To accomplish that, we'll create a file at `app/modifiers/autofocus.js`.
+First, ensure that [`ember-modifier`](https://github.com/ember-modifier/ember-modifier) is installed and then generate an `autofocus` modifier for your app:

 ```bash
 ember install ember-modifier